vincent08tw/Matrix_multiply_C_Cpp/README.md

 v8 : add matrix ID to see how constroctor and deconstroctor work
 	 add second method to do O = AB (by use void function matrix_multiplication)
 	 allocate matrix space to Matrix_O# before doing computation
+v9 : can creat random matrix
+v10: can do Hadamard product
+	 can O = A + B
+v11: can do convolution computing of matrix_a and matrix_b